How do I get low-income internet?

 The people you live with also need to qualify based on poverty guidelines or federal assistance programs, but as long as they aren’t considered part of your household by Lifeline rules, you can stack up the discounts for every person who qualifies.

 Wondering what the Lifeline discount looks like with different providers?
-Let’s take a look.
+Take a look under the cut.

 Provider | Introductory price |